Sudo-Raheel/ThermoLearn/README.md

 #  ThermoLearn — Thermodynamic Property Prediction via Neural Networks

 This repository provides PyTorch-based implementations of both traditional neural networks and **Physics-Informed Neural Networks (PINNs)** for thermodynamic property regression.
 It utilizes the **JANAF** thermodynamic dataset and **PhononDb** datasets.
 The neural network constrained by the Gibbs free energy relation (G = H - TS), ensuring thermodynamic consistency.
 Benchmarked the model against traditional approaches, demonstrating superior performance, particularly in out-of-distribution (OOD) scenarios.
-[Please follow this link to the ChemRxiv paper for more details](https://chemrxiv.org/engage/chemrxiv/article-details/66b8a0fcc9c6a5c07ae4a901)
+[Please follow this link to the paper for more details](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-025-01033-0)

 ---
 ![ThermoLearn Architecture](Scheme.png)